F-sharp major

 F-sharp major is a major scale based on F♯, consisting of the pitches F♯, G♯, A♯, B, C♯, D♯, and E♯.
 Its key signature has six sharps.

-Its relative minor is D-sharp minor (or enharmonically E-flat minor) and its parallel minor is F-sharp minor.
-Its direct enharmonic, G-flat major, contains six flats in its key signature.
+Its relative minor is D-sharp minor and its parallel minor is F-sharp minor.
+Its direct enharmonic, G-flat major, contains the same number of flats in its key signature as the number of sharps in F-sharp major.

-The F-sharp major scale is:
+The natural F-sharp major scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The F-sharp harmonic major and melodic major scales are:

 Scale degree chords

 The scale degree chords of F-sharp major are: